Juansu01/Bet-REST-API/README.md

-# GreenRun Backend Developer Test
+# PlayGreen Backend Developer Test

 REST API that implements a betting system and performs automatic payments for winning bets.